31-DM/31-DM.github.io/assets/Work/Other/OSRSAHK/README.md

 [How Runescape Botting Became a Survival Strategy for Venezuelans](https://www.polygon.com/features/2020/5/27/21265613/runescape-is-helping-venezuelans-survive)

 This article explores how automation and gold farming became a **global economic force** within the OSRS community.
-While my project was a small-scale scripting experiment, it highlights how automation techniques—whether in gaming, business, or finance — can influence markets and decision - making.
+While my project was a small-scale scripting experiment, it highlights how automation techniques — whether in gaming, business, or finance — can influence markets and decision - making.